 Enhance performance skills prior to unplugging child.

-Meet developmental milestones though movement, touch and connection.
+Meet developmental milestones through movement, touch, and connection.

 Address perceptions of outdoor safety.
 Outdoor play is important for children.

-Create a productive role for child to help increase self-esteem.
+Create a productive role for a child to help increase self-esteem.

 Schedule a balance between technology use and other activities.